umbraco/UmbracoDocs/12/umbraco-vendr/core/how-to-guides/limit-orderline-quantity.md

 ---
-description: How-To Guide to limit order line quantity in Vendr.
+description: How-To Guide to limit order line quantity in Umbraco Commerce.
 ---

 # Limit Order Line Quantity

-In this guide, we will be looking at Validation events in Vendr.
+In this guide, we will be looking at Validation events in Umbraco Commerce.
 These enabled you to limit order line quantity based on:

 * The existing stock value of the product, and
 * The existing quantity of the product in the cart.